techdivision/flexcolumnlayouts/README.md

 2. If needed (i.e. nothing follow the instructions under "TailwindCSS" or "Bootstrap4"
 3. Apply a node migration, if you want to use this feature on existing nodes.

-## How does it work?
+## For editors
 You find a whole lot of settings now in your multi column nodes.
 We kept the css names instead of more speaking ones and added some links to an interactive documentation right in the inspector.
-Flex is sometimes better understood if you try it out.
+Flex is sometimes better understood if you [try it out](https://yoksel.github.io/flex-cheatsheet/).

-**All the settings can be overidden per breakpoint.**
+*Note: All the settings can be overidden per breakpoint.*

 ### NodeType level